objektwerks/langchain4j/README.md

 LLM
 ---
->LangChain4j feature apps using Scala 3.
+>LangChain4j feature apps using OpenAI and Scala 3.

 Build
 -----